NordicESMhub/containers/_episodes/04-hackathon.md

 See [VR-CESM docker files](https://github.com/NordicESMhub/VR-CESM_docker).

+NorESM/CESM is not a very flexible model and one needs to recompile it every time the number of nodes or tasks per node are changed.
+While we initially created docker for running one configuration only, we found out that it would be faster to generate as many configurations as we wish to test in one single container.

-Our goal was to test several processor layouts:
+Our goal was to test several processor layouts so we generated 5 cases:

 - VR-CESM on 1 node (12 processors)
 - VR-CESM on 4 nodes (48 processors)
 - VR-CESM on 8 nodes (96 processors)
 - VR-CESM on 16 nodes (192 processors)
 - VR CESM on 42 nodes (504 processors)

-NorESM/CESM is not a very flexible model and one needs to recompile it every time the number of nodes or tasks per node are changed.
-While we initially created docker for running one configuration only, we found out that it would be faster to generate as many configurations as we wish to test in one single container.
-We generated 5 cases:

 The dockerfile and configuration for generating this docker container is in `piz-daint` branch on [VR-CESM github repository](https://github.com/NordicESMhub/VR-CESM_docker/tree/piz-daint).